Energy Farm LLC · Imperial Valley, California

 designed for long-term operation

-Energy Farm Calipatria proposes to combine three mutually reinforcing technologies on a single site: agrivoltaic solar, green hydrogen production, and water reuse.
+Energy Farm proposes to combine three mutually reinforcing technologies on a single site: agrivoltaic solar, green hydrogen production, and water reuse.
 Each element strengthens the others.

 Agrivoltaic Solar